Tap-Payments/gosell-js-client/README.md

 - You need to add setup Google Pay™ button in your application by following the steps:

-  - **Note** that you must be signed in as a Google Developer to do this.
+  - **Note:** you must be signed in as a Google Developer to do this.
-  - you need to follow [Google Pay™](https://developers.google.com/pay/api) to know how you can integrate with Google Pay™ in your application.
+  - You need to follow [Google Pay™](https://developers.google.com/pay/api) to know how you can integrate with Google Pay™ in your application.

 - When you submit a payment data request to the Google API, be sure to include